Wamiq319/Stock-App/README.md

 The purpose of this project is to create a website that helps in analyzing investment opportunities and tracking portfolios.
 The website will have two main functionalities:

 1. **Opportunity Analysis**: This will evaluate a variety of technical indicators to identify potential investment opportunities.
-2. **Portfolio Tracking**: This will integrate with Google Sheets to display data about closed trades (profit/loss) and the live portfolio (current profit/loss).

-The website is initially connected to the **IG Index API**, but this is not essential.
-It’s used because it allows a high number of API calls (40 per minute for demo accounts).
-To prevent exceeding the API limits, stock data will be stored in `.txt` files, with a limit of 10 stocks per file.
+The website was developed from scratch, and the IG Index API was suggested by the user to be used initially for fetching stock data.
+The reason for this choice is that the IG Index API allows a high number of API calls (40 per minute for demo accounts).
+To prevent exceeding the API limits, stock data will be stored in .txt files, with a limit of 10 stocks per file.

 ## Features